engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 ## Solidity Basic Syntax

-- is a smart contract executed on all nodes of a bc ?
+💡 Is a smart contract executed on all nodes of a BLC ?

 As smart contract code is executed on the EVM, it means that eventually this code is executed on all nodes around the network, so on both mining and non-mining nodes.